ZhangGuangxu/graph-algo/README.md

 # graph-algo
+To learn graph algorithm from the book "Programming Game AI by Example", wrote by Mat Buckland, I created this project.
 Just for self-learning.
 Some graph algorithm implemented in Go.
 For now, it includes deep-first-search, branch-first-search.
 Deep-first-search uses a stack as its core data architecture.